The one pumpkin art project that your kids will *beg* you to do every year! Drip paint pumpkins will be your new favorite fall activity for kids.

 We observed the teal paint slip over the green – bright, glossy, and quick.

 Over the kids’ shrieks of delight and vibrant narration of what colors they saw, you could hear my camera clicking away, taking what felt like 2,500 photos a minute and it wasn’t enough.
-I have done every Pinterest pumpkin project to ever exist, but THIS?
+I had done what feels like every pumpkin project to ever exist, but THIS?
 Pumpkin drip art was next-level and I knew I had just found a we-have-to-do-this-every-single-year project.

 A Fall activity for kids easy enough to do every year